nadeulab/IgCaller/README.md

 * sequencingDepth (-seqDepth): Sequencing depth [low (~30x), int (50-200x), high (>250x)].
 *	bamN (-N): Path to normal BAM file, if available.
 *	pairedMode (-pm): Tumor and normal paired status [paired/unpaired, default=None].
 Need to be specified when bamN is specified.
 Paired = Normal BAM used in all analyses (V(D)J sequence reconstruction to handle SNPs, analysis of CSR, oncogenic rearrangements, and estimation of tumor purity).
 Unpaired = Normal BAM only used for the analysis of CSR, oncogenic rearrangements, and estimation of tumor purity.
 *	refGenome (-R): Path to reference genome FASTA file.
-Not mandatory, but recommended, when specifying a normal BAM file using the argument 'bamN'.
-Mandatory when '-bamN' is not specified and when '-seq' is set to 'amplicon'.
+Not mandatory, but recommended, when specifying a paired-normal BAM file using the argument 'bamN'.
+Mandatory when no paired normal BAM files is specified and when '-seq' is set to 'amplicon'.

 #### Optional arguments:
 ###### Gene/receptor to be analyzed: